aaronmadethis/bethepride/content/english/index.md

                         "imageAltText": "Mandela and Julius Video"
                     }
                 ],
                 "paragraph": "<p>Yamat.
 Neria.
 Julius.
 Mandela.
 Bernard.
 Stefano.
 Kirerenjo.
 You might not recognise these names, but they are our heroes and we hope they&apos;ll be yours – they are the ordinary men and women working day (and sometimes night) in wildlife conservation, doing their bit to protect Tanzania&apos;s lions and their environment.
 Our series highlighting <em>Conservation&apos;s Unsung Heroes</em> pays tribute to the often overlooked, rarely seen people who play a pivotal role in not only conserving this beloved species but also in helping the communities who bear the brunt of living alongside them.</p><p>That could be lion defenders like Julius and Mandela, working to prevent traditional lion hunts; or working mother Yamat, gathering invaluable data that helps her organization make effective decisions on preventing lion attacks; or Kirerenjo, who educates pastoralists about grazing their livestock more efficiently and less harmfully to lion habitat.
-Please watch our hero videos and then leave them a message of support.</p>", "lionImageAlt": "Lion"
+Please watch our hero videos and then leave them a message of support in the YouTube comments section.</p>", "lionImageAlt": "Lion"
         }'></component-unsung-heroes>
     </section>